Tax Rates & Mill Rates

 On your property tax notice, you will see a single number called 'Tax Rate'.
 The Tax Rate is calculated by taking the Mill Rate and dividing by 1,000, then multiplying that number by the Mill Rate Factor.

 To calculate your taxes, multiply your taxable assessment by the tax rate.
-The 2017 Tax Rates will be updated in May with the approved 2017 rates.

 City of Saskatoon and Saskatoon Public Library Mill Rate Factors